NeatTicket/Documentation/features.md

 4. **Notifications:**
    - Receive updates and reminders for upcoming events.
-   - Notifications for successful bookings and payment confirmations.
+   - Notifications for successful bookings, payment confirmations, and event changes.

 5. **Event Interaction:**
    - Add booked events to personal calendars.